ellievoir/COVID19-and-Entrepreneurship/README.md

 ## Data Manipulations

 For each Data Visualization, it was filtered to show only non-corporation business applications.
 States with unclear or no stay-at-home mandates were also filtered out.
 Given that the Business Formation Statistics dataset doesn't record on a daily basis and stay-at-home mandates often start in the middle of the week, there's a small gap in data on the exact number of businesses formed at the beginning of the stay at home mandate and end of the week that the stay at home mandate begun.
 A daily average of business application was calculated so an approximate number of businesses formed could be found to fill this gap.
-Also given that the

 ### Calculated Fields